-Students will find a wide variety of courses available at all NIC locations.
-Student Advisors will provide a current timetable of courses specific for your campus or centre, including scheduled, self-paced, in-class, online, and distance options.
+You will find a wide variety of upgrading courses available at all NIC locations in September, January, May and June.
+Courses

+Student advisors at your nearest campus or centre will provide a current timetable of courses suited to your goals, including in-class and distance options that make it possible for you to build you timetable around jobs and child care.

+Contact a student advisor to make your appointment today.

 - 1. Complete and submit the NIC Application for Admission form, writing Adult Basic Education as the program name. - 2.
-Submit any transcripts you may have. - 3.
-Meet with a Student Advisor to discuss your upgrading goals.
+Submit any transcripts you may have. - Meet with a Student Advisor to discuss your upgrading goals.
 A skills assessment may be required and will be booked at this time. - 4.
 If you have a documented disability, please contact Access for Students with Disabilities for assistance with your assessment.